 The government of Kenya developed the “National Malaria Strategy 2009-2017” in response to the ongoing threat of malaria.3 This strategy outlined 6 objectives, the first of which is “to have at least 80% of people living in malaria risk areas using appropriate malaria preventive interventions.”
 The two primary non-pharmaceutical interventions identified in the plan are Indoor Residual Spraying (IRS) and Long Lasting Insecticidal Nets (LLINs).
-The strategy outlined for achieving the intervention objective included the initial mass distribution of LLINs areas where malaria is either endemic (western lowlands) or epidemic-prone (western highlands); followed by routine distribution of LLINs to pregnant women and children under 1 year of age and a subsidized sale of LLINs.
+The strategy outlined for achieving the intervention objective included the initial mass distribution of LLINs where malaria is either endemic (western lowlands) or epidemic-prone (western highlands); followed by routine distribution of LLINs to pregnant women and children under 1 year of age and a subsidized sale of LLINs.
 The strategy also outlined the use of widespread IRS followed by focal treatments in epidemic-prone areas.

 The World Health Organization recommends prioritizing the administration of interventions to pregnant women and children followed by progressively achieving intervention coverage of all community members.
-The preferential administration of interventions to pregnant women and young children reflects the disproportionate disease burden borne by this group.4 However, previous research has identified the benefit of additionally targeting interventions at those with the highest risk of infections.2 Moreover, remotely-sensed topographic data has been previously validated as a tool for assessing risk of malaria infection by identifying areas where water is likely to pool.5,6 Our primary objective was to use topographic data, combined with a household census of intervention use, to determine if existing protocols of intervention administration simultaneously targeted households with high health risk and high infection risk.
+The preferential administration of interventions to pregnant women and young children reflects the disproportionate disease burden borne by this group.4 However, previous research has identified the benefit of additionally targeting interventions at those with the highest risk of infections.2 Moreover, remotely-sensed topographic data has been previously validated as a tool for assessing risk of malaria infection by identifying areas where water is likely to pool and Anopheles densities are likely to be higher.5,6 Our primary objective was to use topographic data, combined with a household census of intervention use, to determine if existing protocols of intervention administration simultaneously targeted households with high risk members and high infection risk.
 Since policies for intervention administration differed between the epidemic-prone and endemic regions we also sought to compare the distribution of interventions between these two regions.

+Prior to the initiation of a community-based research program, two study sites in western Kenya were mapped and a census was taken.
 These two sites represent the western highland (hereafter “epidemic-prone”, N=3380) and lowland (hereafter “endemic”, N=604) populations.
 We collected demographic information for each occupant including age, sex, and relation to the head of the household.
-To gather information on intervention use we conducted a census of the17,823 members of 3,984 households at two sites in Kenya.
-These two sites represent the western highland (hereafter “epidemic-prone”, N=3380) and lowland (hereafter “endemic”, N=604) populations.
-Both sites have had partial treatment with both LLINs and IRS.
-At the time of the census the epidemic-prone site had more prevalent LLIN usage whereas the endemic site had more prevalent IRS.
-Household heads of the 3,984 households provided information about LLIN ownership and government administration of household IRS in the previous six months.
-We collected demographic information for each occupant including age, sex, and relation to the head of the household.
+Both sites have had partial treatment with both LLINs and IRS and household heads provided initial information about LLIN ownership and government administration of household IRS in the previous six months.
+Research was approved by KEMRI and conducted under protocol 2246.
 We summarized information into household attributes.
 If any individual in the household owned a bednet, the household was considered a bednet owning household and households were considered treated with IRS even if some occupants slept in adjacent buildings that had not been treated.
 For each unique house we calculated the number of individuals under 1, the number of individuals over 1 and under 5, and the number of individuals over 65.
+Elderly adults were considered at higher risk due to increased complications with some treatments and recent evidence the elderly are at greater risk of death when infected with malaria.
 We assigned an age-based health risk score (age-based risk hereafter) to each household with the following formula:

 Risk Score=(2×Children≤1)+(1<Children≤5)+(Adults>65)